-Denzel Washington added the action star tag to his repertoire much like Liam Neeson but per my experience, Neeson is the one most people rave on about thanks to his impressive Taken debut.
-Washington however has an enviable track record of action thrillers (Man on Fire, De Ja Vu, Safe House) and the box office numbers to go with it.
-Neeson isn’t the only actor the only actor who went from weighty compelling dramas to butt kicking, Denzel’s done it too and with better films but I feel he doesn’t get the credit he deserves.
+Denzel Washington added the action star tag to his repertoire, like Liam Neeson.
+But, per my experience, Neeson is the one most people rave on about because of his impressive Taken debut.
+Washington, however, has an enviable track record of action thrillers (Man on Fire, De Ja Vu, Safe House) and the box office numbers to go with it.
+Neeson isn’t the only actor who went from weighty compelling dramas to butt-kicking.
+Denzel’s done it too and in better films.
+But I feel he doesn’t get the credit he deserves.
 I don’t know why but I just felt I had to get that off my chest.

-Washington stars as Bob McCall, a man who favours the Steve Jobs look complete with the pair of New Balance trainers.
+Washington stars as Bob McCall, a man who favours the Steve Jobs look; complete with the pair of New Balance trainers.
 He is generally likable and he jokes to his workmates saying he used to be one of Gladys Knight’s backup singers.
 They count on him for advice and he is even helping one of his young co-workers get in shape for a prospective security job.
-He gets in on some softball league action and basically, he’s general stand-up guy by day.
-At night though, we are given an inkling of the real McCall; the man that seems borderline obsessively compulsive, the man who endures sleepless nights and the man who favours his time of silence and solitude reading his collection of books.
+He gets in on some softball league action and basically, he’s a general stand-up guy by day.
+At night, we are given an inkling of the real McCall; the man that seems borderline obsessively compulsive, the man who endures sleepless nights and the man who favours his time of silence and solitude reading his collection of books.

 She is given a brutal beating by her Russian pimp and that is enough to spark McCall into action.
 McCall tracks the Russian gangsters to a restaurant and subsequently takes them out in the first eruption of action and violence that makes the film earn its R rating.
-McCall has the aptitude to just assess every single detail of a situation and act accordingly, kind of like Guy Ritchie’s Sherlock Holmes only this time his adversaries who seriously underestimate him, end up with corkscrews in the eyes and ruptured jugulars.
+McCall has the aptitude to just assess every single detail of a situation and act accordingly, kind of like Guy Ritchie’s Sherlock Holmes only this time his adversaries, who seriously underestimate him, end up with corkscrews in the eyes and ruptured jugulars.

 It would have been interesting to really see some time given to the exploration of our characters in between McCall’s avenger act.
 Some distasteful corny moments rear its head and I was tempted to think this was nothing more than a pay cheque for Chloe Grace but there are hints of a sincere connection between McCall and Teri which is not really built on but who am I kidding, I didn’t go into the theatre to watch a heart-to-heart, I paid money to watch Denzel kick ass and he does just that.
 The box office numbers are already looking good so we may have a new “ruthless old man with special skills” franchise on the cards.